melviinkhoo/melviinkhoo.github.io/index.md

 ## :writing_hand: I'm currently learning:
 - Javascript, CSS, HTML for Web Development

+- Python for Automation & Data Science

-- Data Science & practise with Kaggle
+- Data Science & practice with Kaggle

-:computer: Looking forward to change my field into Data Scientist in the future!
+:computer: Looking forward to changing my field to Automation Engineer in the future!

 &nbsp;